stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/RCC/RCC_Example/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F0xx Devices.
+  - This example runs on STM32F0xx devices.

-  - This example has been tested with STMicroelectronics STM320518-EVAL (STM32F0xx) evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM320518-EVAL and STM32072B-EVAL including respectively STM32F051R8T6 and STM32F072VBT6 devices and can be easily tailored to any other supported device and development board

-  - STM320518-EVAL set-up
+  - STM320518-EVAL Set-up
+     - To generate the HSE failure you can remove the HSE quartz from the socket.
+  - STM32072B-EVAL Set-up
      - To generate the HSE failure you can remove the HSE quartz from the socket.